Using the SkyCiv Load Generator in AS/NZS 1170.2 (2021) Wind Load Calculations

 The next step is to define both the Wind Direction and Terrain Category parameters.
 The Wind Direction parameter is used in obtaining the upwind (left side) and downwind (right side) ground elevations to calculate for topographic multiplier, Mt, and the wind directional multiplier, Md, for the 8 cardinal directions.
 On the other hand, Terrain Category is used in calculating terrain/height multiplier, Mz,cat.

 The structure data and the wind and snow parameters are separated into different accordions.
 In order to calculate the design wind pressures, the wind load checkbox should be checked.
-For AS/NZS 1170, Building is the only option for Structure dropdown.

 - Building – supports the following roof profile: